ckahn/audiofile-app/README.md

 visit different pages.

 ## Additional features
-* If a track is currently playing, it will be displayed differently on any page where it is shown.
+* If a track is currently playing, it will be displayed differently in the list where it is shown.

    ```javascript